This post about therapy in grad school may contain affiliate links. For more information see disclosure at bottom of home page

-I have written quite a few pieces where I emphasize the importance of therapy.
+I have written quite a few pieces where I emphasize the importance of therapy, especially in grad school.
 In fact, like 50% of my posts in my “Mindfulness and Meditation” section contain something about therapy.
 Today, I want to share a little bit of my experience using Talkspace.com and the pros and cons of this platform.

 I started therapy March of last year.
 I remember because quarantine hadn’t started yet and that was something my therapist brought up later.
 At first, it was mostly just texting back and forth.
 I preferred this method because I am a shy person, and talking about my feelings is hard to do.
 It was also fairly convenient because I could text my therapist at any time during the day or night.
 This was definitely a perk of using the app.

 After about 3 months of texting, my therapist asked if I would prefer to do a 1 hour, live session, instead of texting.
 Little ol’ anxious Ben said no, at first, because this made me feel uncomfortable.
 My therapist understood and was still really supportive.
 It wasn’t until last fall that I decided to do live sessions.

 Live sessions are amazing.
 You really get to cover a ton of information and learn so much about yourself.
 It also was a one and done kind of thing, better than texting about my feeling every night.
 I had a 1 hour session which covered literally everything on this blog.
 I mostly dealt with understanding my feelings, coping with anxiety, and practicing Cognitive Behavioral Therapy (CBT).
 Check out this article on the benefits of this method (link here).
 Needless to say, Talkspace was well worth it.

 What I Didn’t Like about Therapy in Grad School